groupe-sii/devoxx-2015-game-back/README.md

 # devoxx-2015-game-back
 Game development for devoxx 2015.
 This is the main repository for the whole server code.
-Typically, you would want to grap the code and lauch the server.
+Typically, you would want to grap the code and launch the server.
 To add an extension, you **should not** modify anything but the [ext  submodule](https://github.com/groupe-sii/devoxx-2015-game-back-ext).

 ## Requirements
 ### Sofwtares installed on your computer :